invertase/notifee/docs-react-native/react-native/docs/displaying-a-notification.md

 }
 ```

-When the button is pressed, we perform three tasks: requesting permissions, creating a channel & displaying a notification.
+When the button is pressed, we perform three tasks: requesting permission, creating a channel & displaying a notification.

 Requesting permission is required for iOS as notifications are disabled by default.
 You need to ask the user to enable notifications by calling `requestPermission` before displaying any notifications.